willflet/personal-website/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Will studied Chemistry at [Oxford University](https://www.chem.ox.ac.uk), and Computational Statistics and Machine Learning at [UCL](http://www.csml.ucl.ac.uk).
-He has worked as a Machine Learning Scientist, Researcher, Engineer, and Leader.
+I studied Chemistry at [Oxford University](https://www.chem.ox.ac.uk), and Computational Statistics and Machine Learning at [UCL](http://www.csml.ucl.ac.uk).
+I have worked as a Machine Learning Scientist, Researcher, Engineer, and Leader.

-He also plays trumpet with various groups in South London.
+I also play trumpet with various groups in South London.

-You can reach him through the [contact page](/contact)
+You can reach me through the [contact page](/contact)